tensorflow/serving/tensorflow_serving/g3doc/docker.md

 ### GPU Serving example

-Let's run through a full example where we load a model with GPU-bound ops and call it via the REST API.
+Let's run through a full example where we load a model with GPU-bound ops and call it using the REST API.

 First install [`nvidia-docker`](#install-nvidia-docker).
 Next you can pull the latest TensorFlow Serving GPU docker image by running: